J-1 Exchange Visitors (Scholars) Frequently Asked Questions

 Under specific circumstances, J-1 and J-2 status holders may incur a two-year home physical presence requirement.
 If subject to the rule, this means that he/she is not eligible to change to H, L or Permanent Residency (PR) classification without first returning to the home country for a total of 2 years.
 A waiver of this requirement can be applied for and obtained in specific circumstances.
 If the two year rule applies, changing status from J to another non-immigrant classification (such as F-1) in the United States is prohibited.
 The Two Year Rule does NOT prohibit one from returning to the U.S. in any classification other than H, L, or PR.

 All J-1 exchange visitors and accompanying J-2 dependents at the University of Michigan are required to have health insurance coverage that meets the University's standards.
-You will be required to enroll in our Aetna Student Health insurance program at the mandatory immigration check-in program.
-If your government or program sponsor is providing you with health insurance, you will later have the opportunity to apply for a waiver of the mandatory health insurance.
-In order for a waiver to be granted, your health insurance coverage must be proven to meet specific mandatory standards, so please bring a copy of the insurance policy with you to the U.S.
+You will be automatically enrolled in the University's Blue Care Network (BCN) International Student/Scholar Health Insurance Plan after you attend the mandatory immigration check-in program.
+Your insurance coverage will begin on your DS-2019 program start date (Item 3).
+If your government or program sponsor is providing you with health insurance, you can apply for a waiver of the mandatory health insurance, by submitting an insurance waiver request form and attaching a copy of your health insurance policy.
+In order for a waiver to be granted, you must apply within 30 days of your check-in and your health insurance coverage must meet specific mandatory standards.

 If you need instructions on how to use Wolverine Access to update your address, you should follow our Address Guidelines.
 J-1 status holders must report two personal addresses (current and permanent) in Wolverine Access within 10 days of a move.
 The current address must be your residential address in the United States.
 The “Permanent” address must be your home country residential address.